Blog

 Not drinking enough water may also contribute to elevated blood pressure.
 High blood pressure can heighten the odds of developing heart disease and stroke.
 Staying hydrated can help regulate blood pressure and reduce the risk of these complications.

-Addressing Common Concerns in Diabetics
+Addressing Common Concerns Among Diabetics

 Those with diabetes mellitus and diabetes insipidus can experience excessive thirst and frequent urination (polyuria).